-This is an example of a traditional ceremony conducted by a Wedding Celebrant.
-This does not reflect the structure of a Portuguese Ceremony, which are far more formal and can differ from each area in Portugal.
+This is an example of a traditional Ceremony conducted by a Wedding Celebrant.
+This does not reflect the structure of a Portuguese Ceremony, where the structure is set and you are not able to build in personal Vows or Readings.

-There are many options, which you can choose for different elements of the ceremony.
+There are many options, which you can choose for different elements of the Symbolic Ceremony.
 You can also adapt any element to make it more personal to you.